 Our purpose-built, fully centrally heated and accessible broad beam boats enable everyone to take a full and active part in the boating experience – all year round.

 We have two boats to choose from – Red Watch and Stort Challenger.
 Both boats are fully adapted to allow everyone to participate in the boating experience and you’ll soon be steering like a master following our Pre-Trip Skipper Training.

-They have wet rooms, disability toilets, ramps & lifts to enable access via wheelchair and for people with impaired mobility, hoist points, remote steering (Challenger only), and fully equipped galleys to prepare your own meals, or you can stop off at several nearby pubs and restaurants or, bring your own picnic to enjoy as you cruise along.
+They have wet rooms, disability toilets, ramps & lifts to enable access via wheelchair and for people with impaired mobility, hoist points, and fully equipped galleys to prepare your own meals, or you can stop off at several nearby pubs and restaurants or, bring your own picnic to enjoy as you cruise along.

 Whichever boat you choose – you can take in the scenery and while away the hours watch the ducks and swans float by.